wallymathieu/assertfail/_posts/2020-01-28-Validations-in-fsharp-and-csharp.md

 }
 ```

-In f# this style of validations could look the following:
+In F# this style of validations could look the following:

 ```f#
 [<AutoOpen>]